-Benefits of Dance Fitness
+Benefits of Dance and Dance Fitness

 Dance is one of the oldest human activities and seems to have been around as long as people.
 Different types of dancing have been part of celebrations, ceremonies, and rituals in almost every recorded civilization including modern day life.
 It has been said that dance is a potent form of communication.
 From a primitive perspective, dancing is a very subtle way to communicate several important facts about one’s health and vigor to potential mates or enemies.
 From a practical perspective, dance is a way to build that physical and emotional health.
 Here are some of the benefits of participating in dance and dance fitness activities.